kushwaha-sanjay-2004/Ipl-demo/README.md

 # Ipl-demo
-This is my demo for Git &amp; Github class
+This is a demo for Git &amp; Github class.